Both David and Dave also write about search engine patents from time to time, so it was a fun discussion.

 8. I compared earlier claims in Evolution of Google’s News Ranking Algorithm to the claims from the 6th update to one of the original Google News patents at Google, which started by ranking articles based upon features of the sources of that news in the first version and evolved in several ways to focus upon originality by how much it references different entities, as described in updated claims in the patent Systems and methods for improving the ranking of news articles (6th version of this patent, updating the claims as a continuation patent)

-9. The post Automatic query pattern generation is about a patent that takes a hybrid search/knowledge approach to better understanding queries that searchers may perform, by looking in query logs for questions that searchers may perform as templates and using entities from Google’s Knowledge Graph as part of those questions.
-An example would be “what are the symptoms for pneumonia?”
+9. The post Automatic query pattern generation is about a patent that takes a hybrid search/knowledge approach to better understanding queries that searchers may perform by looking in query logs for questions that searchers may perform as templates and using entities from Google’s Knowledge Graph as part of those questions.
+An example would be, “what are the symptoms of pneumonia?”
 The patent behind this post is Automatic query pattern generation.
-That Google is combining the use of query log information with knowledge graph information to learn about what people might search for, and anticipate such questions shows us how they may combine information as they do with augmentation queries, and answering questions using knowledge graphs.
+Google combines the use of query log information with knowledge graph information to learn about what people might search for and anticipate such questions shows us how they may combine information as they do with augmentation queries and answer questions using knowledge graphs.

 Local Search-Based Patents

 10. In the post Quality Visit Scores to Businesses May Influence Rankings in Google Local Search, I wrote about how Google might combine real-world information about visits to businesses, as captured using navigational devices such as smartphones, as described by the patent Quality visit measure for controlling computer response to a query associated with physical location.
 Google referred to the use of such quality visit scores in one of their support pages about ads and analytics and mentioned that they might be awarding digital and physical badges to the most visited locations as local favorites (which Google is now awarding in New York City, Chicago, and Los Angeles.)